bytewax/bytewax/docs/examples/event-processing.md

 **Deploying and Scaling**
 --------

-Bytewax can be run as a single worker thread, single worker process on a local machine, or remote machine with multiple worker threads and worker processes just like a regular python script.
+Bytewax can be run like a regular python script using a single worker thread and process.
+Alternatively it could be scaled up to multiple worker threads and processes.

 ```sh doctest:SKIP
 python my_dataflow.py